The Soldier's Details

 Following the capitulation of the Allied Forces in Singapore 15 February 1945, Dan was one of thousands of POWs at Selarang, Changi.
 He remained here until he was selected with ‘F’ Force to work on the Burma-Thai Railway.

-This was the last work force to leave Singapore and was made up of POWs including those who were too old, many were entertainers and not soldiers and men who were recovering from illnesses and hospital.
+This was the last work force to leave Singapore and was made up of POWs including those who were too old, many were entertainers and not soldiers and others who were recovering from illnesses and hospital.
 They departed Singapore Railway Station about 16 April 1943 crowded into small trucks for a 4-5 day horror journey to Bampong, the northern most point of the existing railway in Thailand.
 From here ‘F’ Force would march for 17-25 days to their designated work camps.
-No other Force had marched the entire journey – it was a hellish journey with many deaths before they reached their destination.
+No other Force had marched the entire journey – it was hellish, with many deaths before they reached their destination.

 Dan was sent to Kami Sonkurai, and six months later he died of malaria and dysentery having surviving a leg amputation by surgeon Dr. Taylor.